wp-plugins/microblog-poster/readme.txt

 Tags: microblogging, bookmarking, bookmarks, auto posts, auto publish, social signals, cross-post, cross post, auto submit, auto update, social networks, social media, twitter, facebook, linkedin, tumblr, delicious, diigo, plurk, friendfeed, blogger, automatic, automation, links, backlinks, auto updates status, social media auto publish, social network auto publish, publish to twitter, publish to facebook
 Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.4.6
+Stable tag: 1.4.7

-Automatically publishes your new blog content to Social Networks.
-Auto-updates Twitter, Facebook, Linkedin, Tumblr, Diigo, Delicious..
+Automatically publishes your new (and old) blog content to Social Networks.
+Auto-updates Twitter, Facebook, Linkedin, Tumblr, Blogger, Delicious..

 == Description ==

-**Auto updates your social media accounts/profiles** on each new blog post with a formatted message with backlink.
+**Auto publish to your social media accounts/profiles** on each new blog post with a formatted message with backlink.
 You only have to configure your social network accounts like Facebook, Twitter, LinkedIn, Tumblr.
 **Multiple Accounts per social site supported.**
 Possibility to nicely format the update message per account, **shortcodes supported**.

-**New** feature available in 1.4.6. **Auto re-publish old blog posts** to all your configured social accounts.
+**New** feature available in **1.4.6**

+**Auto re-publish old blog posts** to all your configured social accounts.

 **Logs are generated** on new blog post for each configured social network account.
 Easily follow the automated sharing process from **MicroblogPoster**'s logs section and debug your configuration if needed.